Rent a Pocher

-Rent a Pocher was a German television show hosted by comedian Oliver Pocher.
+Rent a Pocher is a German television show hosted by comedian Oliver Pocher.
 The weekly late-night show ran on Thursdays on the commercial television channel ProSieben and was produced by Brainpool.
 On the show, in addition to comedy bits and celebrity guests, Pocher offered to "rent" himself out to a viewer.
 For example, Pocher was rented as a babysitter, to pick grapes for wine and as an undertaker's assistant.

 The final episode aired on 14 April 2006.